mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

   - test
   - deploy
   - fuzz
+include:
+  - template: API-Fuzzing.gitlab-ci.yml
 ```

+In GitLab 13.12 and earlier, when using the [`API-Fuzzing.gitlab-ci.yml` template](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/ci/templates/Security/API-Fuzzing.gitlab-ci.yml).
+The template already defines `build`,`test`, `deploy`, and `fuzz` stages, and  the `fuzz` stage runs last by default.

+Always, to ensure API fuzzing scans the latest code, your CI pipeline should deploy changes to a test environment in one of the jobs preceding the `fuzz` job.

 Note that if your pipeline is configured to deploy to the same web server on each run, running a
 pipeline while another is still running could cause a race condition in which one pipeline